Gary W. Cole, MD, FAAD

 Since we cannot change our own genetics, it is not possible to prevent all moles.
 The following prevention measures are aimed at sun avoidance and sun-protection and include

 Ideally, mole prevention is more effective than later trying to remove moles that have already developed.
 Mole removal will leave some type of scar at the site of the prior mole.
-Smaller moles are easier to remove and leave less scars.
-Larger mole removal may be more difficult and not always satisfactory in cosmetic scar appearance.
+Smaller moles are easier to remove and leave smaller scars.
+Larger mole removal often produce larger more unsightly scars.

 When should I start sun protection?

-Everyone, especially those with known hereditary tendencies of freckling, should start sun protection early in childhood.
-Much of the sun and UV skin damage occurs often while children are under age 18.
+Everyone, especially those with predisposed to freckling, should start sun protection early in childhood.
+Much of the sun and UV skin damage occurs often while children under age 18.
 Fair-skinned people who are more prone to freckling and sunburns are also generally more at risk for developing moles and skin cancers.
 Sun sensitivity and easy burning may be a warning sign of sensitive skin which is highly vulnerable to sunburn and to potential skin cancer.

 How can moles be treated?
 What are different types of mole removal?